-What Kind Of Social Security Disability Payments Is A Veteran Eligible To Receive?
+What Kind of Social Security Disability Payment is a Veteran Eligible to Receive?

 There are two types of SSA disability benefits a veteran may be eligible to apply for.
-One is SSDI, a disability insurance program where the “insurance payments” in these cases are the monthly Social Security tax deductions from the veteran’s paycheck and assume the veteran has worked long enough to qualify for “coverage”.
+One is SSDI, a disability insurance program where the “insurance payments” in these cases are the monthly Social Security tax deductions from the veteran’s paycheck, assuming the veteran has worked long enough to qualify for “coverage.”

 The other is something known as Supplemental Security Income or SSI, which is a need-based program.
 Veterans may be required to submit proof of financial need for SSI.

 Social Security Disability Benefits (SSDI) and Medicare

 Those who are approved for SSDI benefits are automatically covered by Medicare after having received SSA payments for a total of 24 months.

 How Much SSDI Will I Get?

 The amount you receive each month will be based on your average lifetime earnings before your disability began and is not based on the severity of your disability.
 Other disability payments can reduce the amount of SSDI that you receive, however, SSI and VA benefits will not reduce your SSDI benefit.

 Medicare and TRICARE

 Those who begin receiving Medicare (see above) should know that TRICARE may offer supplemental coverage (described on the SSA official site as “wraparound coverage”) where Medicare acts as the primary payer, with TRICARE offering supplemental coverage that may apply to the Medicare deductibles and eligible copays or cost sharing.